The firm’s caseload has risen fast in three years.

-It works closely with the Africa Legal Network, a group of 10 law firms in Botswana, Burundi, Ethiopia, Kenya, Mauritius, Mozambique, Rwanda, Tanzania, Uganda and Zambia.
+It is also allied with the Africa Legal Network, a group of 10 law firms.
+The network covers Burundi, Botswana, Ethiopia, Kenya, Mauritius, Mozambique, Rwanda, Tanzania, Uganda and Zambia.

 Who uses it?

-A while back, partner John Fordham helped PDVSA lift a US$12 billion freezing order put on its assets by ExxonMobil.
-He has done the same for Bolivia, lifting a US$50 million freezing order obtained by Dutch telecoms unit ETI.
+A few years ago, partner John Fordham helped PDVSA, the Venezuelan state-owned oil company, remove a US$12 billion freezing order put on it by ExxonMobil.
+He has done the same for Bolivia (a US$50 million freezing order obtained by Dutch telecoms unit ETI.

 The firm represented Costa Rican entity Dowans Holding when Tanzania’s state power company, Tanesco, asked the English court to stop enforcement proceedings pending the outcome of a set-aside action in the Tanzanian courts.
 The High Court in London agreed, but only after requiring Tanesco provided US$5 million in security.